I like to write articles containing handy gardening tips, secrets, and general botanical and horticultural nerdiness.

-How to Save & Store Seeds to Make Them Last as Long as Possible
+How to Store Seeds Long Term

-So lets examine some of the factors that can decrease seed viability in seeds with traditional seed dormancy, that is seeds that can survive being dried and have about a 6-10% moisture content inside their walls once they are dried, and what can be done instead to maximise it.
+So let's examine some of the factors that can decrease seed viability in seeds with traditional seed dormancy, that is seeds that can survive being dried and have about a 6-10% moisture content inside their walls once they are dried, and what can be done instead to maximise it.

 Humidity & Seed Viability

 Sealing the seed also prevents them from being eaten by insect pests, although small insect pests will have no problem maintaining a thriving community if they are present in the seed when it is sealed.
-It should also be remembered that once opened the relative humidity inside the container will equalise with the external relative humidity.
-It goes without saying that exposing the seed directly to water will trigger germination and any seed that is germinated and dried again will die and no longer be viable.
+It should also be remembered that once opened, the relative humidity inside the container will equalise with the external relative humidity.
+It goes without saying that exposing the seed directly to water will trigger germination, and any seed that is germinated and dried again will die and no longer be viable.

 Temperature & Seed Viability

-I don’t have air conditioning so I tend to store any seeds under my house where it’s generally a bit cooler during Summer than inside the house.
-I use an old refrigerator to store the seed in, it is not turned on but the insulation in the walls of the refrigerator helps to keep the temperature more stable by reducing some of the extremes in temperature experienced in the middle of the day and night.
+I don’t have air conditioning, so I tend to store any seeds under my house where it’s generally a bit cooler during summer than inside the house.
+I use an old refrigerator to store the seed in; it is not turned on, but the insulation in the walls of the refrigerator helps to keep the temperature more stable by reducing some of the extremes in temperature experienced in the middle of the day and night.

 Should I Freeze Seeds?